PetraOleum/2016-Notes/Statistics 2b.markdown

 ## ---
 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

+We don't have an F-statistic reported, just p-values for each effect and the interaction.

 ## R commands